-Personally, even if I sometimes photograph them, I am not a big fan of fight scenes or gory scenes.
+Personally, even if I sometimes photograph them, I am not a huge fan of fight scenes or gory scenes.
 I am more attracted by elegant attitudes where the animals are proud.
 In the case of waterfowl, I pay a lot of attention to the head carriage or to the delicate movement of the legs.
-N’oubliez pas que la photo d’ambiance animalière a pour but de mettre en avant des animaux sauvages.

 Tip #4 for Creating a Good Moody Wildlife Photo: Take the Time to Mentally Visualize the Scene

 Before firing your camera, take the time to visualize the scene you want to photograph.
 Think carefully about the photographic elements that you will integrate into your composition.
 They must all make sense and be organized together.
-For example, if you choose to put a tree, ask yourself what it will bring.
-If you choose to put in reeds, ask yourself what their function will be.
+For example, if you choose to include a tree in the frame, ask yourself what it will bring.
+If you choose to include reeds, ask yourself what their function will be.

-Personally, when I compose a scene of a moody wildlife, I use the technique of the hook point.
-As you will see in the pictures at the end of this article, I often add a small tuft of grass or a plant.
+Personally, when I compose a scene of moody wildlife, I use the technique of the hook point.
+As you will see in the pictures at the end of this article, I often include a small tuft of grass or a plant.
 The focal point is simply a way to catch the viewer's eye.
-I think it is important to pay attention to details rather than generalities.
+It is important to pay attention to details rather than generalities.
 The small original detail that characterizes your photo will have a lot of impact with demanding viewers.

-If you do not mentally see the mood scene, your audience won't either.
+If you do not mentally see the mood scene, your audience will not either.
 If you can imagine the scene, the audience will interpret it with their own experience and imagination.
 But you will have given them enough concrete elements to project themselves into it.